cdapio/hydrator-plugins/core-plugins/docs/Cube-batchsink.md

-This configuration specifies writing data into a Cube dataset named "myCube"; it provides dataset properties (``dataset.*``) for creating a new dataset, if one with the given name doesn't exist; it then configures measurements to aggregate and specifies the timestamp format for facts being written into the Cube
+This configuration specifies writing data into a Cube dataset named "myCube"; it provides dataset properties (``dataset.*``) for creating a new dataset, if one with the given name doesn't exist; it then configures measurements to aggregate and specifies the timestamp format for facts being written into the Cube:

     {
         "name": "myCube",